 User Name: Enter your full email address, all lower case

 Password: Enter your email address’ password

 You should now be logged in!
 Click on one of the three webmail clients and get started using your email!

 I’m am not prompted for a username / password

-If you are not asked to enter a username and password when visiting yourdomain.com/webmail, please instead try going to webmail.yourdomain.com.
+If you are not asked to enter a username and password when visiting example.com/webmail, please instead try going to webmail.example.com.